 Every human being is composed of body, soul, and spirit (1 Thessalonians 5:23).
 Before we have a relationship with God through new birth, we live primarily controlled by our soul and body.
 The spirit lies dormant inside us, like a deflated balloon.
 When we transfer ownership of our lives to the lordship of Jesus Christ, He sends His Holy Spirit to regenerate our deflated spirits.
 The Holy Spirit is compared to a wind (John 3:8; Acts 2:2).
 At salvation, He pours into our hearts and inflates the spirit inside us so that we can now communicate with God.
 Whereas a person was formerly directed by the sin nature, he or she can now be directed by the Holy Spirit who works to transform us into the image of Christ (Romans 8:29).

 We are to present our bodies as a living sacrifice and to renew our minds so that we begin to think as God thinks (Romans 12:1–2).
 As we focus on knowing God, reading His Word, and surrendering ourselves daily to the control of the Holy Spirit, our choices change.
 Our pastimes, priorities, and passions change.
-The fruit of the Holy Spirit (Galatians 5:22–23) becomes evident where there was once only the works of the flesh (Galatians 5:19–21).
+The fruit of the Holy Spirit (Galatians 5:22–23) becomes evident where there were once only the works of the flesh (Galatians 5:19–21).
 Experiencing the new birth is only the beginning.
 God continues to work in us to present to Himself a holy people on that day when we see Him face to face (Philippians 1:6; 2:13; 2 Corinthians 11:2; Ephesians 5:27).

 Recommended Resources: Who am I?: Identity in Christ by Jerry Bridges